 Act East Policy UPSC

-India’s Act East Policy focusses on the extended neighbourhood in the Asia-Pacific region.
+India’s Act East Policy concentrates on the extended neighbourhood in the Asia-Pacific region.

-- India has upgraded its relations to strategic partnership with Indonesia, Vietnam, Malaysia, Japan, Republic of Korea (ROK), Australia, Singapore and Association of Southeast Asian Nations (ASEAN) and forged close ties with all countries in the Asia-Pacific region.
+- India has improved its relations to that of strategic partnership with Malaysia, Vietnam, Indonesia, Republic of Korea, Japan, Singapore and Australia; and also with the ASEAN.
+India has also created close relations with all nations in the Asia-Pacific region.

-- Further, apart from ASEAN, ASEAN Regional Forum (ARF) and East Asia Summit (EAS), India has also been actively engaged in regional fora such as Bay of Bengal Initiative for Multi-Sectoral Technical and Economic Cooperation (BIMSTEC), Asia Cooperation Dialogue (ACD), Mekong Ganga Cooperation (MGC) and Indian Ocean Rim Association (IORA).
+- Other than the ASEAN, the ARF (ASEAN Regional Forum) and the East Asia Summit (EAS), India has also been involved with other regional forums like the Bay of Bengal Initiative for Multi-Sectoral Technical and Economic Cooperation (BIMSTEC), Mekong Ganga Cooperation, Asia Cooperation Dialogue and the Indian Ocean Rim Association (IORA).

 - The Objective of ”Act East Policy” is to promote economic cooperation, cultural ties and develop strategic relationship with countries in the Asia-Pacific region through continuous engagement at bilateral, regional and multilateral levels thereby providing enhanced connectivity to the States of North Eastern Region including Arunachal Pradesh with other countries in our neighbourhood.